 Some users have reported feeling a “mild, clear-headed high” whereas others say they’ve experienced the higher anxiety, nausea and paranoia that you might expect from using high doses of Delta 9 THC in marijuana.

-Assuming that you want to avoid the effect of feeling an intense “high”, it’s recommended that you take Delta 8 in low amounts.
+Assuming that you want to avoid the effect of feeling an intense “high”, it’s recommended that you take Delta 8 in very low amounts.
 This is especially true if you’re just starting out and not sure of what to expect.

 Over time, you’ll get a better understanding of how your body reacts to Delta 8 and be better able to decide how much you should be taking for your desired results.